-Participant Commitment: Participants are required to participate in and complete all elements of the Institute:
+Participant Commitment: Participants are required to participate in and complete all components of the Institute:

-Required Activity 2019 Dates Estimated Time Commitment 1.
-Online Course January 21 - February 21 5 hours per week, 5 weeks 2.
-Capstone Project February 24 - June 5 4 hours per week, 15 weeks 3.
-Research Group Office Hour Conference Calls with Mentor February - June 45 minutes per call, 15 weeks 4.
-Face-to-Face Meeting in Washington, D.C.
-June 9 - 11 Full days, business hours 5.
-Post-Meeting Evaluation Mid-June 10-20 minutes 6.
-Post-Meeting Conference Call July 45 minutes 7.
-Share with AIR information regarding any dissemination (presentations, publications, and reports) of the research that results from participation in the Institute.
+Required Activity 2024 Dates Estimated Time Commitment 1.
+Online Course January 16 - February 18 5 hours per week, 5 weeks 2.
+Capstone Project February 19 - June 21 4 hours per week, 18 weeks 3.
+Weekly Research Group/Mentor Office Hour Conference Calls February 19 - June 21 1 hour per call, 18 weeks 4.
+In-person Meeting in Washington, D.C.
+June 25 -27 Full days, business hours 5.
+Post-Meeting Evaluation Early-July 10-20 minutes 6.
+Post-Meeting Conference Call Early-July 45 minutes

-reports) of the research that results from participation in the institute.
+^{7.} Share with AIR information regarding any dissemination (presentations, publications, and reports) of the research that results from participation in the Institute.

-Cost: While there is no charge for any component of the Institute, participants are responsible for the cost to attend the face-to-face meeting (travel, lodging, and meals).
+Cost: While there is no charge for any component of the Institute, participants are responsible for the cost to attend the in-person meeting (travel, lodging, and meals).